mszymczak-gh/AWS/Static Website/Week 2/AWS WAF.md

 - Rule WCU - to reflect each rule's relative cost
 - Rule Group WCU - determined by the rules that re defined inside the rule group, max capacity 5000 WCUs
 - Web ACL WCUs - determined by the rule or rule groups inside the web ACL.
-The basic price for web ACL includes 1500 WCU, Mac capacity 5000 WCU.
+The basic price for web ACL includes 1500 WCU, Mac capacity 5000 WCU

 Practical implications:
 - More complex security = More WCUs consumed